aygul0790/IAI_setup/WINDOWS.md

 gh repo clone aygul0790/dotfiles
 ```

 Go to the `dotfiles` folder and open it in VS Code to make corrections in the files called install.sh and config (as shown in the pictures below).
-You will find your own id_edXXXXX file in the hidden .ssh folder, which you can open by command: cd ~/.ssh.
+In order to make the corrections, you will need to find your own id_edXXXXX file.
+It is located in the hidden .ssh folder, which you can open by command: ```bash cd ~/.ssh ```.

+After finding out your own id_edXXXXX, you can proceed with the corrections in the VS code:

 ```bash
 cd ~/code/$GITHUB_USERNAME/dotfiles